ABOUT

 Lake Malawi are an indie-pop band founded by Albert Černý (lead vocal) and Jeroným Šubrt (bass) in 2013.
 They represented the Czech Republic at the Eurovision Song Contest 2019 with "Friend of a Friend" (co-written by Albert) placing 11th in the Grand Final.

-On their new album "The Great Video Game Crush" (2022), Lake Malawi collaborated with The 1975 saxophonist John Waugh.
-He discovered them playing in a small club in Newcastle (UK) and has kept in touch ever since.
+On their last album "The Great Video Game Crush" (2022), Lake Malawi collaborated with The 1975 saxophonist John Waugh.
+He discovered them playing in a small club in Newcastle (UK) and joined them live at the Metronome Prague festival in 2024 recorded by the Czech Television.

-Lake Malawi played over 300 shows in the Czech Republic, Slovakia, Poland, Austria, Israel, Netherlands, Spain and the United Kingdom.
+Lake Malawi have been a band for over ten years, performing more than 400 shows across the Czech Republic, Slovakia, Poland, Austria, Israel, the Netherlands, Spain, and the United Kingdom.

-They opened for Thirty Seconds to Mars, The Kooks and Mika in Prague and performed at major festivals like Colours of Ostrava or The Great Escape (UK).
-Their music is played on major Czech radio stations (Evropa 2, Český rozhlas, Fajn rádio).
-It is the jingle of Leo Express (a local railway company) and it is widely used in Czech movies (e.g. Ženy v pokušení).
+Their music is regularly played on leading Czech radio stations such as Evropa 2, Český rozhlas, and Fajn Rádio.
+It also features as the jingle for Leo Express (a local railway company) and has been widely used in Czech films, including Ženy v pokušení.